 - meetings with senior elected officials and bureaucrats and inviting them to attend our events

-- election strategy and information packages for members to use in local campaigns
+- creating election strategy and information packages for members to use in local campaigns

 - participating in coalitions and partnerships